ianrasmussen05/programming-languages-2021/assignment-3.md

 - The function `roundRobin` takes a list `ts` of tasks such as `[addTask 6,tick,tick,addTask 5,tick]`, or just `[6,0,0,5,0]` for short, and takes a cyclic list `a` and simulates a round robin algorithm that inserts the tasks into the cyclic list and, for each `tick`, reduces the current task by 1 and goes on to the next task.
 - The function `testRRobin` takes a list of tasks, calls `roundRobin` with this list of tasks on the cyclic list containing 0, and then converts the resulting cyclic list into an ordinary list.

 [^types]: `LambdaFun` has no built-in types.
 The types are listed only for documentation purposes.
 Also note that the type `clist` represents references (pointers, addresses) to circular lists.
-These are not functions in the mathematical sense that can be understood as transforming inputs to outputs.
+These are not mathematical functions transforming inputs to outputs.
 Rather they work by their side-effects on memory.